What's New in 18R2Pre-Release Date: July 23, 2018 | Release Date: August 10, 2018

 Note: This feature removes the Study Tools button from the Sites listing page.

 Data managers and other study administrators can now schedule recurring jobs in Study Tools > Jobs.
 Data managers can choose for Vault EDC to automatically initiate a job daily, weekly, or monthly at a chosen time of day.
 To create one-time, ad hoc jobs, data managers can select Run Now for Frequency.
 For example, a data manager could schedule a Query Rules job to run each Friday at 3:00 PM to ensure that Vault creates queries for any new or revised rules.
 With this feature, data managers no longer have to log in to Vault each time they need to initiate a job.
 Study administrators can now also choose to edit existing jobs.
 Those users no longer have to create a new job with the updated configuration, and then delete the existing job.
-Learn more about scheduling jobs.

 Administrators and Lead Data Managers can now add new Study Sites from the Study Tools area of Vault EDC.
 Site personnel can use these sites to conduct the study.
 This feature adds the new Sites tab into the Study Tools area.
 From this tab, users can view all sites within their study, sort and filter sites, view the details or history of a specific site, and create or edit sites.
-Learn more about managing Study Sites.

 Study Country Administration

 Administrators and Lead Data Managers can now add new Study Countries from the Study Tools area of Vault EDC.
 Site personnel can use these sites to conduct the study.
 This feature adds the new Study Countries tab into the Study Tools area.
 From this tab, users can view all countries within their study, sort and filter Study Countries, and create new Study Countries.
-Learn more about managing Study Countries.

 Export Files to Configurable FTP Location

 This feature provides study administrators with the ability to add a new FTP connection, so that Vault EDC can send clinical data securely to a chosen location.
 Vault EDC supports SFTP (Secure File Transfer Protocol) and FTPS (File Transfer Protocol).
 Study administrators can use FTP connections to send data to other Vault applications, such as Vault CTMS or Vault eTMF.
 Study administrators can view existing and add new connections from Study Tools > Connections.
-Learn more about creating FTP connections.

 Clinical Data Export in SAS Format

 This feature adds a new option to the Data Export job in Study Tools.
 Study administrators can create a job to export data, using a View Set, and convert that data into SAS format (including the XPT file).
 Study administrators can also download that file from Study Tools > Jobs > History.
 Study administrators can also send the SAS file securely to a chosen, external location via FTP (File Transfer Protocol) using the FTP Connections feature.
-Learn more about exporting data in SAS format.

 Export Study Users into CSV

 Study administrators and data managers can now export a list of Users in their Study from Study Tools > Users to a CSV spreadsheet.
 If the study administrator applies any filters to the Users listing, the CSV export includes only the filtered Users.
 This feature supports the inventory efforts of data managers and others responsible for user management.
-Learn more about exporting study users.

 User Administration UI Enhancements